-And of course, the Audain Art Museum is more than just a building with pictures on the wall so after a sneak peek through the galleries The Insider has come up with 7 reasons to be stoked for something that that doesn’t involve snow, speed, elevation or getting air:
+The Audain Art Museum is more than just a building with pictures on the wall, so The Insider has come up with 7 reasons to be stoked for something that that doesn’t involve snow, speed, elevation or getting air:

 1. It’s a pretty impressive building

 Whistler architecture is pretty eclectic, featuring everything from the carefully designed layout of Whistler Village, tiny A-Frame houses, log cabins and modern chalets.
 Within that context first impressions of the Audain Art Museum are: it’s different.
 Patkau Architects worked with the site (previously an automobile impound lot) to save all the trees bar one, elevate the building out of a floodplain, and blend the modern, streamlined building into the surrounding forest with a shadow-grey coat.
 The interior is just as interesting with a timber-lined entrance foyer, walkways that still smell of fresh-cut wood, and massive floor-to-ceiling windows that let in plenty of natural light.
 The result is a strong sense of connection to nature even while indoors—you could spend hours watching mist twist through the lichen-covered trees from here.

 Left: In the trees, but not of the trees.
 Right: Zen-like space.

 2. It’s an art culture and history lesson, all rolled into one